Is Tango Just for Old Folks?

 Lawrence Welk's music was popular, but it wasn't very good.
 And I feel the same way about neotango.
 Take a tangoish theme and rearrange it in a way that the current global youth culture finds comfortable and familiar, and you've got tango nuevo.
 Add a techno-trance sound, and you have perfect background music for a free form volcada-piernazo workout.
 (I may be risking the scorn of that woman from the dinner party by writing this, but it doesn’t really matter.
 I think she found a boyfriend and got bored with tango, so she'll never read it anyway.)

 I look at it this way: Most of the original old tango music still sounds pretty good—but I wonder how the new tango music will sound in a few years.
 Hard to say, but if it's anything like those tangos Lawrence Welk used to play on his accordion, or those spinning giros the cool people were doing a couple of years ago, it will probably fade fast.
 Of course, as bad as some of this stuff is, it could be a lot worse.
 The latest tango boom started about 15 years ago, so we're currently seeing tango reinvented as techno-club.
-But imagine if tango had happened to catch the worlds attention 15 years earlier.
-If that had happened, people outside of Argentina would have begun to reinvent tango around 1980... and you know what that means: Disco Tango!
+But imagine if tango had happened to catch the world's attention 15 years earlier than that.
+Suppose people outside of Argentina had begun to reinvent tango around 1980... imagine what that would have happened.
+We would have experienced...
+Disco Tango!

-I shudder to think of the possibilities.
+It was a near miss, and I shudder to think of the possibilities.
 But maybe we can get an idea.
 Years ago, Adios Muchachos was rewritten for gringo ears, and given the name I Get Ideas.
 It was recorded by a lot of different people, and it happens that there was a version recorded right smack in the middle of the disco era.
 For those brave souls who want to find out how much cultural modification tango can stand, check out Adios Muchachos morphed into I Get Ideas, and sung by Tony Orlando and Dawn.
 I'm not kidding.
-You can listen to it on the internet.
+You can listen to it on the Internet.

 Keep on readin'...